norms2098/project-landing-page/README.md

 Progress Report: 01/12/2023 1:55PM
 Fixed the testimonies and call to acion part.
 Will be adding further styles in the coming days.
 Also added a simple footer.

+Progress Report: 01/12/2023 6:47PM
+Added working link references for the three links on the navigation bar.